Grade Level: 8 (7-9)

 The earliest explorers did not have computers or satellites to help them know their exact location.
 The most accurate tool developed was the sextant.
 Although sextants are still used today, even they have benefited from the development of computers.

 The sextant is a complex device, but luckily it is very easy to use.
+Students can practice modern applications of the sextant in the activity Sextant Solutions.
 Basically, a sextant measures the angle between two objects, with at least one of those objects being celestial.
 (Remember, never look directly at the sun, as permanent damage can occur to the eye!
 Shields and filters on sextants protect against eye injuries.)
 The user looks through the sextant's eyepiece directly at the first object (usually the horizon).
 There is actually a mirror in the line of sight, but because it is only partially silver, the user can see beyond it (to the horizon).
 The other mirror is connected to a movable arm and directs light from the second object (usually the sun or moon) and reflects it into the half-silvered mirror.
 The movable arm is adjusted until you can see both the first object (the horizon) and the second object (the sun or moon), overlaid on top of each other.
 Finally, you read the measurement of the angle, which is located on the movable arm.

 The most common use of a sextant is measuring the angle between the horizon and the sun.
 By knowing this angle and your local time, your latitude can be determined.
 If you also know the Greenwich Mean Time (GMT), your longitude can also be determined.